WSMorrison/BricksThenMadeNow/README.md

 - Instructions
   - Just the instructions and parts list.
-    - A Lego hobbyist with a lot of brick, or particular purchasing savvy, can buy just the instructions and build with their own Lego.
+    - A Lego hobbyist with a lot of brick, or particular secondary market savvy, can buy just the instructions and build with their own Lego.
 This also allows users to build in whatever colorway they like.
     - The instructions are also priced relatively low, encouraging a user to make a first purchase with BTMN.
 Referring to the site for downloads will allow BTMN to market new models to the customer.
 - ModernSet
   - The instructions and all the necessary bricks to build the modern model.